How to Get the Number of Transactions in a Block

 1. From your command line, create a new project directory and cd into it:

-You can use any web3 library of your choosing.
-However, there are tons of benefits to using the Alchemy SDK.
-In this guide, we will make use of the Axios library as well.
+You can use any HTTP library of your choosing.
+In this guide, we will make use of the Axios library for HTTP requests.

 3. Create a file named index.js and add the following contents: